ap-communications/platt-backstage-plugin/plugins/search-backend-module-cognitive-search-backend/README.md

 ```

 You can define `defaultAnalyzerName` for cognitive search indexes.
-For example our catalog or techdocs is written by Japanese, so we'd like to use
+For example, our catalog or techdocs is written by Japanese, so we'd like to use
 'ja.microsoft' analyzer.

 `defaultAnalyzerName` can be specifies the [supported language analyzers](https://learn.microsoft.com/en-us/azure/search/index-add-language-analyzers#supported-language-analyzers) of cognitive search.